Nixohc/Simple-Electron-Template-App/readme.txt

 To run the auto loader use "npm run watch".
 To restart the auto loader app just type "rs" in the terminal.

+# Important

+You have to download the files from releases, github only allows a certain amout of file size and node_modules is to large for it.

 #Extra

 If you see any typos or anything you believe is an error please let me know and I will fix it, im a fast typer.